OkusiAssociates/entities.bash/README.md

 ## Entities.bash Functions and Globals

-entities.bash is a light-weight bash scripting library for programmers and systems administrators.
+entities.bash is a light-weight bash scripting library for systems and network administrators.

 garydean@okusi.id